dhalsim/dhalsim.github.com/_i18n/en/_posts/2016-04-25-what-ive-learned-from-learning-how-to-learn.md

 Our long term memory thrives with repetition and practice.
 Doing all the learning in a day doesn't help the long term memory.
 Instead we should consistently learn bit by bit throughout in a long period.

 > **Analogy:** Brain muscles are like our regular muscles.
 We need time, sleep and lots of practice to develop muscles.

+Also see this youtube video about **why do we need to sleep**?
+Just don't fell asleep, read the rest of the article!

+<iframe width="560" height="315" src="https://www.youtube.com/embed/3mufsteNrTI" frameborder="0" allowfullscreen></iframe>

 Beside these techniques here my thoughts about preventing procrastination: